DaveDeDave/HuntTheWumpus/README.md

 # HuntTheWumpus
 ![gamePreview](https://raw.githubusercontent.com/DaveDeDave/HuntTheWumpus/main/docs/gamePreview.png?token=ASKQWYVZQZKMUTLIL3HPCXLARRXIC)
 The classical Hunt The Wumpus game written in Java.
-This game has been developed for a project at the University of Eastern Piedmont during the course of programming paradigms: OOP in collaboration of LukeAz
+This game has been developed for a project at the University of Eastern Piedmont during the course of programming paradigms: OOP in collaboration of LukeAz.

 ## Description
 This is a java implementation of the game **Hunt The Wumpus**.